pop-os/docs/src/manage-apps/manage-repos-repoman.md

 This section lists System76's official Pop!\_OS mirror.
 This mirror includes installation files and updates for all applications included in a default Pop!\_OS installation.
 This is also where installation files for many applications in the Pop!\_Shop reside.
 Making changes to this list is not recommended.

+The toggle switches enable or disable software components based on licensing and support:

+- Restricted - Proprietary drivers and components that are not open source
+- Universe - Free and open-source software that is community maintained
+- Multiverse - Software restricted by copy write or legal reasons

 ![Official Sources Tab](/images/manage-repos/official-sources-tab.png)

 ## Managing Debian Repositories with Repoman